 What is a firewall?

 A firewall is a protective layer for your server that monitors and filters incoming and outgoing network traffic.
 It uses a set of rules to determine to allow or block specific network traffic.
 Firewalls can prevent unauthorized use before reaching your servers.
 Firewalls can be hardware or software based.
-In network security, the first line of defense that should always be used is a firewall.
+In network security

 Over the past few decades, firewall deployments have advanced and the functionality as well as the features have increased.
 Firewalls can now examine individual packets of traffic and test the packets to determine if they are safe.